Affiliate Disclosure: As an Amazon Associate, I may earn commissions from qualifying purchases from Amazon.com.

 What do you use to plan your travel across the Sunflower State?
 Consider these five resources that I highly recommend from personal experience:

-Recently, I’ve planned trips to visit Manhattan, Crawford County, and Visit KC mostly from the listings mentioned in their visitor guides.
+Recently, I’ve planned trips to visit Manhattan, Pittsburg, and Olathe from the travel suggestions mentioned in their visitor guides.
 If the location you’d like to visit doesn’t have a convention and visitor’s bureau, search for the “City of (Insert Name)” and access their Community page or check the events calendar.

 Years ago we drove to Cottonwood Falls and stayed at a cabin on a farmer’s ranch.
 We knew we wanted to check out the Chase Lake Falls after visiting with friends who had been to the area.
 The waterfall was worth the trip!